MDAnalysis/MDAnalysis.github.io/pages/mdakits.md

 ## Other (non-MDAKit registered) tools using MDAnalysis

-Below is a list of non-MDAKit registered projects which we know to use MDAnalysis:
+Below we list projects that use MDAnalysis and are not registered as MDAKits:

 ### Visualization tools